Gay and Lesbian Equality Network

-The Gay and Lesbian Equality Network (GLEN) was an Irish LGBT rights group based in Dublin, Ireland.
+The Gay and Lesbian Equality Network (GLEN) was an Irish LGBTQ rights group based in Dublin, Ireland.
 It was founded in 1988 by Don Donnelly, Charles Kerrigan, Suzy Byrne, Kieran Rose and Christopher Robson.
 It focused on achieving change in legislation and social policy to achieve full equality and inclusion for lesbian, gay and bisexual and transgender (LGBT) people in Ireland, and protection from all forms of discrimination.
 Its board of directors were Margot Slattery (chair), Simon Nugent, Muriel Walls, Séamus Dooley and Dr. Fergus Ryan.
 In May 2017 it was announced that it would close.

 Official opening

 On 3 April 2006, then Taoiseach Bertie Ahern performed the official opening of GLEN's new offices in Fumbally Court in Dublin 8.
-This was a moment of some historical significance as he was the first head of an Irish Government to visit an LGBT organisation.
+This was a moment of some historical significance as he was the first head of an Irish Government to visit an LGBTQ organisation.
 The Taoiseach also launched GLEN's five-year strategic plan entitled "Building Sustainable Change" which set out the priorities of the organisation going forward, the main one being the enactment of legislation providing for the legal recognition of same-sex relationships.
 In a speech to assembled guests, Mr Ahern declared that "Sexual orientation cannot, and must not, be the basis of a second-class citizenship.
 Our laws have changed, and will continue to change, to reflect this principle."

 Staff

-The current GLEN staff members are:
+The last GLEN staff members were: